DINA-community/Matching-Agent/README.md

 Install [uv](https://docs.astral.sh/uv/), docker and docker compose in any way that suits you.

 ### after installation

+You can either build the docs with `make docs` and follow the instructions there or proceed with the instructions below.

 There are two possible ways to set up a development environment.
 First, you can use externally installed asset or csaf inventories and only set up a local database: